MostAwesomeDude/divmod-docs/products/nevow/formless.rst

 More on Standard Form Controls and Input Types
 ==============================================

-TODO
- * Review the input types and widget types available
+.. todo:: Review the input types and widget types available

 Custom Form Controls and Input Types
 ====================================

-TODO
- *
- * Describe how to create a simple captcha widget
+.. todo:: Describe how to create a simple captcha widget

 Customising Form Layout